6 FOODS YOU SHOULD NEVER FEED YOUR CAT

 Thinking about giving your kitty some of the extras off your plate?
 Make sure you know what foods are okay for your cat, and which aren’t.

-With help from CityLeash & Pet360, we’ve compiled this list of foods that are and aren’t okay to feed your cat.
+Check out this list we’ve compiled of foods that are and aren’t okay to feed your cat.

 Remember, each cat is different and may need different food or diet requirements, so you should contact your veterinarian before changing their diet.